A Three Year, Multi-Million Dollar Roadmap to Accelerate Care and a Cure

 Expansion of Current Care Resources and Programming

 MDF is working to expand the resources and support we offer to community members now, in order to make the quality of life of people living with DM the best it can be.
 To that end, we will launch additional regionally-based support groups, upload more recommendations on the Find A Doctor map, expand programming at the MDF Annual Conference, and much more.
-MDF will also undertake a significant Care programs assessment effort, including review of the MDF registry and a community survey, to identify new Care program needs and opportunities.
+MDF will also undertake a significant Care programs assessment effort, including review of the Myotonic Dystrophy Family Registry and a community survey, to identify new Care program needs and opportunities.

 Most of the work in the research cure bucket is focused on making it as efficient and easy as possible for the scientific community to develop and test new drugs for myotonic dystrophy.
 This process is called “de-risking” and it is aimed squarely at making the numbers work for drug companies that are considering investing in the myotonic dystrophy space.
 For example, company X has developed an experimental compound that might help build new muscle.
 The company could test it on elderly people who lose muscle strength as they age, or test it in myotonic dystrophy - we want to give them every reason to choose myotonic dystrophy.